-The Authority recognises that community and stakeholder engagement is a critical component for delivery of the port expansion project.
+The Authority recognises that community and stakeholder engagement is a critical component of fulfilling its objectives.
 To this end, the Authority has developed a stakeholder engagement strategy that covers local government, industry, environment, community and media.

 The Authority's engagement principles are based on inclusivity, transparency, integration and responsiveness with the key objectives of strengthening relationships, building capacity and informing decisions.